Every business has customers who have struggles and problems they’re trying to solve. And I can tell you right away your customers are no different.

 The headline – the first impression – is a deal breaker.

 Just type in the search bar your target keywords, press enter and in a matter of seconds you’ll see what kind of articles received the highest amount of shares.
-You can sort the articles by Twitter, Facebook, Pinterest, LinkedIn, or Google Plus shares.
+You can sort the articles by Twitter, Facebook, Pinterest, or LinkedIn, shares.

 Then, create a list with the title of the articles you have found.
 That way, you’ll be able to tell what kind of topics you can come up with, which are unique and fitted for your audience.